 In 1903, the Springwater Division Line, which ran alongside much of Johnson Creek, was developed for rail service.
 In addition to passengers, the trains hauled farm produce to Portland markets.
 Many communities developed along the rail line, including Sellwood, Eastmoreland, Lents, and Pleasant Valley.
 To encourage weekend rail use, the rail corporation developed destination parks, such as Oaks Amusement Park, along the line.
 Passenger service was discontinued in 1958.
 By 1990, the City of Portland had purchased much of the rail corridor.
 In the following years, Metro purchased additional portions of the line.
 The historic rail corridor is now the 21-mile recreational Springwater Corridor Trail that runs through the heart of the watershed, almost entirely along the creek.

 One of the most significant changes in the watershed occurred in the 1930s when the Works Progress Administration (WPA) attempted to control flooding by widening, deepening, and rock-lining the creek, creating a trapezoidal channel in 15 of the 26 stream miles.
 These actions disconnected the creek from its floodplain, degraded streambank conditions, and substantially altered Johnson Creek from its historical configuration.
 The actions did not, however, stop major flooding.
-Johnson Creek has flooded 37 times since 1942, and local residents have experienced at least seven floods causing major property damage in the last 35 years.
+Johnson Creek has exceeded flood stage 44 times since 1940 as of September 2020.
+Local residents have experienced at least seven floods causing major property damage in the last 35 years.

 Salmon and trout were once plentiful in Johnson Creek, and at one time there was a small commercial fishery near SE 45th Avenue and Johnson Creek Boulevard.
 The last sightings of Johnson Creek "thick with salmon" range from the late 1940s to the early 1960s, although sightings of plentiful trout have been documented right up to the 1980s.